-Based in Knights Hill on 110 acres at Triple Care Farm, the new state-of-the-art detox facility will work with up to 10 young people aged 16 to 24 years at a time, as they undertake a substance withdrawal and detoxification program that integrates a medical and therapeutic model for up to 28 days.
+David Martin Place is based in Knights Hill on 110 acres at Triple Care Farm, the new state-of-the-art detox facility will work with up to 10 young people aged 16 to 24 years at a time, as they undertake a substance withdrawal and detoxification program that integrates a medical and therapeutic model for up to 28 days.

 Gabriella Holmes, Program Manager at Triple Care Farm said the new facility would offer quality and comprehensive services for young people overcoming substance abuse.

 “David Martin Place is such an important facility, and we are pleased it is now available for young people to take that first important step out of the cycle of substance abuse.
 We have a dynamic and professional team ready to go, to ensure we are delivering effective and engaging support to assist young clients to withdraw from illicit substances and alcohol,” said Mrs Holmes.